-- a passport or a travel document accepted by the Schengen countries, valid for a period which exceeds the validity period of the visa applied for by at least 3 months;
+- a passport or a travel document accepted by the Schengen countries, which is valid for at least 3 months after the expiry date of the requested visa;

 - return airline ticket;

-- proof of sufficient means of subsistence (bank account statements, cash, credit cards, etc.);
+- proof of sufficient means of subsistence (bank account statements, etc.);

-- proof of legal residence in the normal country of residence;
+- proof of legal residence in the usual country of residence;

 - health insurance covering the travel period.

-Long-stay visa type D: Third country nationals who are subject to a visa obligation and wish to stay in Luxembourg for more than 3 months must apply for a long-stay visa type D. If you are a researcher from a third country and you need a visa, the temporary authorisation to stay will facilitate the visa procedure (see 8 below).
+Third country nationals who require visa and wish to stay in Luxembourg for more than 3 months must apply for a long-stay visa type D. Before submitting an application for a visa, you must apply for a temporary authorisation to stay from your country of origin (see 6 below).